jamesmoon2/ai/README.md

 This is as much for me as it is for anyone else.
 I use this space to sharpen my own thinking, track lessons learned, and keep evolving as the tools improve.
 If it helps you along the way, even better.

-It’s a living document.
+It’s a living repo.
 Expect updates, revisions, and the occasional dead end.
 Good ideas survive pressure; weak ones don’t.
 Contributions and challenges are welcome.

 If you’re looking for shortcuts, you won’t find them here.
 But if you’re looking to work smarter with AI — and think a little sharper along the way — you’re in the right place.